Learn something new every day More Info... by email

 There are several surgical procedures that are performed for a hemorrhoid thrombosis.
 The easiest and quickest is to drain the thrombosis by making an excision in it.
 This is not the best long-term solution though, as the hemorrhoid and accompanying thrombosis can easily come back.

 The most effective procedure for a hemorrhoid thrombosis is complete surgical removal of the problem in what is known as a full hemorrhoidectomy.
-Anesthesia is injected into the area and the thrombosis and blood vessel is removed.
+Anesthesia is injected into the area and the thrombosis and blood vessel are removed.
 The problem can still return, but this procedure is considered the most effective.